Define a vector of numbers

 is relatively simple and straightforward and has less overhead.

-I highly recommend that you pick one of these options and use that consistently, rather than trying the advantages and disadvantages of each option in different projects.
+I highly recommend that you pick one of these options and use it consistently, rather than trying the advantages and disadvantages of each option in different projects.
 If you switch around between virtualenv and conda, you can very quickly reach the point where you have 15 different python environments on your computer and you don’t have any idea which one you should be using.
-That is… not optimal, and one of the hardest things to deal with as a beginner Python programmer.
+Python environment management is one of the hardest things to deal with as a beginner Python programmer.

 virtualenv